 Creating a new business is exciting – especially if that new business fills a service or amenity gap in your community or increases wealth and the number of good local jobs.
-For this reason, and like any other entrepreneur, many of the people and groups we work with are anxious to see their business idea become operational.
+For this reason, and like any other entrepreneur, many of the people and groups we work with are anxious to explore their co-operative business opportunities and to see their business idea become operational.
 This entrepreneurial enthusiasm is infectious and essential to launching and developing a new business.
 It’s our job to help maintain and spread this enthusiasm.
 But we also say, ‘Okay.
 Let’s take a step back and really explore this opportunity.
 Because we don’t want to leave anything on the table.’

 Co-operatives First EXPLORE services typically include facilitated community meetings, connections with technical experts and resources, organizational planning, and capacity building.
 These services are designed to guide community leaders through the process of setting up a successful co-operative business with engaged shareholders.
 Taking a step back should not curb enthusiasm.
 It directs it in a way that increases effectiveness and helps build a business that has every chance of succeeding.

 Pissed off people make for great group entrepreneurs.

 The success of any co-operative business is built on the support of the community it serves and the engagement of its shareholders.
 If a new co-operative business opportunity is perceived as a threat to existing businesses or doesn’t interest the broader community, the success of the project is at risk.
 The best way to determine community support is to host a community meeting that brings people together in a safe, open forum to discuss issues and opportunities.
 Allow people to share their thoughts and shape the business from the beginning.